1Password/scim-examples/deprecated/README.md

 This folder contains 1Password SCIM Bridge deployment methods that have been deprecated.
 At the time of deprecation, these deployments are still fully functional, but will no longer be updated.

-{% note %}

-**Note:** 💡 Note that it is solely the _deployment method_ that is deprecated, not the 1Password SCIM bridge, or a specific version of the 1Password SCIM bridge.
+> 💡 Note that it is solely the _deployment method_ that is deprecated, not the 1Password SCIM bridge, or a specific version of the 1Password SCIM bridge.
 For information about the latest SCIM bridge version, please see the [changelog](https://app-updates.agilebits.com/product_history/SCIM).

-{% endnote %}

-{% note %}

-**Note:** Owners and administrators can add outside collaborators to a repository.

-{% endnote %}

 ## Deployments
  - [aws-terraform](./aws-terraform)